-Union by large numbers of leaders would not comment on from Northeast Champaign Negroes "will result in incidents the incident, since they were have met here and danced here that will be displeasing both to among those arrested and had and sat here all summer, and meeting of about 300 blacks and cident. whites, mostly students, who Although few blacks could be gathered at the Union Tuesday found who would talk to newsevening to discuss the Tuesday men, reports filtered down of Students arrested at the incimorning incident in which 244 a division of opinion among dent at the Illini Union early persons were arrested.
+Union by large numbers of leaders would not comment on from Northeast Champaign Negroes "will result in incidents the incident, since they were have met here and danced here that will be displeasing both to among those arrested and had and sat here all summer, and whites, mostly students, who Although few blacks could be gathered at the Union Tuesday found who would talk to newsevening to discuss the Tuesday men, reports filtered down of Students arrested at the incimorning incident in which 244 a division of opinion among dent at the Illini Union early persons were arrested.

-He urged action to reduc He said the association would to leave." such incidents "so we can all make an announcement as He said anyone who would use this facility together." soon as it decided what posi- not accept the non students'

-When the evening meeting was role of black non-students, called at an atternoon rally, 'Kids From Town' ing white leaders planned to make Some of the black students tion. the evening meetings a sit-in released on bail repeatedly Chancellor Jack Peltason against the University plans to commented, "It wasn't stu- said the action amounted to close the Union at 7 p.m. dents that were doing the dam-placing the students on "tem-However, the closing orders age in there.
-There were a lot porary probationary" status were rescinded, and the meeting of kids from the town there, until all the facts are in. broke up quietly after about 21/2 too." hours.
+He urged action to reduc He said the association would to leave." such incidents "so we can all make an announcement as He said anyone who would use this facility together." soon as it decided what posi- not accept the non students' Johnson was speaking at a tion to take concerning the indent at the Illini Union early the permitted to When the evening meeting was role of black non-students, the evening meetings a sit-in released on bail repeatedly Chancellor Jack Peltason against the University plans to commented, "It wasn't stusaid the action amounted to close the Union at 7 p.m. dents that were doing the dam-placing 'the students on "tem-However, the closing orders age in there.
+There were a lot porary probationary" status were rescinded, and the meeting of kids from the town there, until all the facts are in.